First Corinthians

 I wrote: Grk. graphō, aor., to write or inscribe as a physical act, generally in reference to a document. to you: Grk. humeis, pl. pronoun of the second person. in: Grk. en, prep. the letter: Grk. ho epistolē, written correspondence; letter, dispatch, epistle.
 In the LXX epistolē occurs 16 times translates three different Hebrew words, usually for legal, official or royal documents (2Kgs 20:12; 2Chr 30:1, 6; Neh 2:7-9; 6:5, 17, 19; Esth 3:14; 9:26, 29; Isa 39:1).
 Paul refers to a letter written to the congregation prior to the current letter, which did not survive.
 The letter might well have been purposely destroyed because of its confrontational content.

 not: Grk. , adv.
 See the previous verse. to associate with: Grk. sunanamignumi (from sun, "with;" aná, "up;" and mígnumi, "mix"), pres. mid. inf., to mix up together; to associate with, mingle together with, keep company with.
 The verb refers to maintaining a social relationship.
-The prohibition to "not associate with" would apply to both men and women in the congregation. immoral men: m. pl. of Grk. pornos, properly a man who prostituted his body for hire to another's lust, a male prostitute, and by extension a man who indulges in acts of sexual acts prohibited by God (Sirach 23:16-17).
+The prohibition to "not associate with" would apply to both men and women in the congregation. immoral men: m. pl. of Grk. pornos, properly a man who prostituted his body for hire to another's lust, a male prostitute, and by extension a man who indulges in sexual acts prohibited by God (Sirach 23:16-17).
 See verse 1 above for the categories of prohibited sexual conduct.

 Being a pornos is a capital crime that bars a person from inclusion in the kingdom of God (1Cor 6:9; Eph 5:5) and subjects the offender to eternal damnation (Heb 13:4; Rev 21:8; 22:15).
 Relevant to this term is that prohibitions of specific sexual acts in the Torah are directed to men, thus men are responsible for immorality in the world.
 Immorality was a serious problem among first century believers, because the Greek and Roman culture made sex so accessible at pagan temples and brothels.
 In addition, a man might have one wife to bear his legitimate children, but he could freely have sex with a mistress, a slave or a prostitute without legal consequences (Pseudo-Demosthenes, Speeches: Against Neaera, 59:122).